-Customer surveys are regularly used and the process has been further enhanced through the use of electronic facilities.
-Survey results are made available to key stakeholders.
+Customer surveys are issued annually and the process has been further enhanced through the use of electronic facilities.
+Survey results are made available to key stakeholders and are reported to both the Steering Group and Joint Committee.
+The results are also included within arc21's ISO9001 system.